bryk-io/.github/README.md

 To prepare the repository:

-- Create a Personal Access Token with access to private repostories and the Github container registry; add it as a secret `ACCESS_TOKEN`
+- Create a Personal Access Token with access to private repositories and the Github container registry; add it as a secret `ACCESS_TOKEN`

 ## Cryptography Notice